amient/kafka-metrics/README.md

 - TODO: more robust connection error handling, e.g. when one of the cluster is not reachable, warn once and try reconnecting quietly
 - TODO: expose all except serde configs for kafka producer (NEW) configuration properties
 - TODO: configurable log4j.properties file location and enironment var overrides for configs
-- DESIGN: explore back-port to kafka 0.7
+- TODO: explore back-port to kafka 0.7
 - DESIGN: explore influxdb retention options
 - DESIGN: [Scripted Grafana dashboard](http://docs.grafana.org/reference/scripting/)  (kafka, prism)
 - DESIGN: should `_metrics` topic represent only per cluster metric stream, NEVER aggregate, and have aggregate have `_metrics_aggregated` or something ?
    - this requires the prism feature for topic name prefix/suffix
-- TODO: go+influxdb+npm+grafana for debian, consider writing the influxdb-loader as golang kafka consumer which would lead to a kafka-metrics instance
+- DESIGN: consider writing the influxdb-loader as golang kafka consumer which would lead to a kafka-metrics instance
     - Go 1.4
     - MetricsInfluxDbPublisher (Go)
     - InfluxDB 0.9 (Go)